 8.)
 Eltz Castle

-Eltz Castle is another one of those standout and best castles in Germany you have to see.
+Eltz Castle is another one of those stunning and totally one of the best castles in Germany to see.

 Despite the family owning the castle, part of the castle is actually opened to the public to visit, too.